Updated: Jul 29

 HS is a complex inflammatory systemic disease.
-Hair and the hair follicles definitely play a role, however, laser hair therapy will not address other factors with this disease such as the systematic aspect, the three different glands that also contribute to HS, and your skin and pores, which also play a role in this disease.
+Hair and the hair follicles definitely play a role, however, laser hair therapy will not address other factors with this disease such as the systematic aspect, the three different glands that may also contribute to HS depending on the severity, and your skin and pores.

 Laser hair removal is not a guarantee, not always permanent, and can be quite costly.
 Several people have spent the money on laser hair removal and not seen any results.
 Laser hair removal doesn’t get rid of hair forever, so most of the time maintenance laser therapy is required.